silverorange/ambiguous-class-name-detector/README.md

 Command-line tool to detect ambiguous class names when using the class map autoload mechanism with Composer.

-This tool is intended to be used in a CI environment to fail if ambiguous class names are introduced in a project.
+This tool is intended to be used in a CI environment and should fail if ambiguous class names are introduced in a project.

 Development
 -----------
-These tools uses [composer](https://getcomposer.org/).
+This tool uses [composer](https://getcomposer.org/).
 To test during development, make sure you have the required packages installed by running `composer install`.